fvaleri/strimzi-debugging/sessions/001/README.md

 | offset: 0 CreateTime: 1662649069768 keySize: 1 valueSize: 5 sequence: 0 headerKeys: [] key: 1 payload: hello
 ```

 Our consumer group should have committed the offsets to the `__consumer_offsets` internal topic.
-The problem is that
-this topic has 50 partitions by default, so how do I know which partition was used?
-Kafka uses a simple hashing
+The problem is that this topic has 50 partitions by default, so how do I know which partition was used?
-algorithm to map a `group.id` to a specific offset coordinating partition.
-We can use the same algorithm through a
-simple bash function (JDK 9+ is required).
+Kafka uses a hashing algorithm to map a `group.id` to a specific offset coordinating partition.We can use the same algorithm through a simple bash function (JDK 9+ is required).

 ```sh
 $ find_cp() {